 Opened in 2017, a combination of “san” meaning healthy in the local dialect and “brite”, that is the shepherd’s house in Ampezzano, the restaurant offers a mountains haute cuisine that blends great creativity with traditional flavors, remaining faithful to the choice of cooking only with ingredients produced by the family farm: from meats to cereals to cheeses.

 The secret of my dishes is that the ingredients are born first and then the dish itself.
 This bond holds my lives together and lets me pass on the history of our mountains.

 The interior design of SanBrite is the result of teamwork as Ludovica and Riccardo got involved, with the coordination of the architect Fabrizio Lucchetti, their craftsmen, and designer friends in order to create an environment that combines the aesthetic canons of Cortina’s traditional heritage with a contemporary design.
 According to this concept, with the help of the light designer Loris Zanol, real tree trunks have been transformed into spotlights, mounted on rails to move them according to the seating arrangements, whilst the vintage lights that illuminate the roundtables were part of the urban design conceived for the legendary 1956 Winter Olympics held in Cortina.

-To see them as they originally appeared in Corso Italia, you can read this article.
 Talking about recycling, also the woods used for the tables comes from an old barn owned by Riccardo’s father and they have been artfully reassembled, like the floor, by the carpenter & wood wizard, Christian Menardi.
 The chairs, a masterpiece of design in iron and wood, have been specifically designed for SanBrite by interior designer Rossella Reale who has combined Eames with the mountain utility work.